-- Prepayment speeds ranging from 6.62% to 17.63% (weighted average of 13.78%) depending on loan type; - Delinquency rates ranging from 7.02% to 31.04% (weighted average of 16.59%) depending on loan type; - Interest rate of 1-month LIBOR plus a range of 0.00% to 3.50% for computing the cost of financing servicing advances; - Interest rate of 1-month LIBOR for computing float earnings; and - Discount rates ranging from 9.88%% to 16.46% (weighted average of 11.67%)
+- Prepayment speeds ranging from 6.62% to 17.63% (weighted average of 13.78%) depending on loan type; - Delinquency rates ranging from 7.02% to 31.04% (weighted average of 16.59%) depending on loan type; - Interest rate of 1-month LIBOR plus a range of 0.00% to 3.50% for computing the cost of financing servicing advances; - Interest rate of 1-month LIBOR for computing float earnings; and - Discount rates ranging from 9.88% to 16.46% (weighted average of 11.67%)

 We perform an impairment analysis based on the difference between the carrying amount and fair value after grouping the underlying loans into the applicable strata.
-In response to the significant change in the composition of our MSR portfolio as a result of recent acquisitions, our stratum are defined as conventional, government insured, non-Agency (i.e. all private label primary and master serviced loans except non-Agency prime) and non-Agency prime (loans generally conforming to the underwriting standards of Fannie Mae and Freddie Mac that exceeded GSE loan limits, commonly referred to as jumbo mortgage loans).
+In response to the significant change in the composition of our MSR portfolio as a result of recent acquisitions, our stratum are defined as conventional, government insured and non-Agency (i.e. all private label primary and master serviced loans).